inspec/inspec/docs/style.md

 Please refer to the full guide for the recommended style conventions.

+### 4. Avoid unnecessary parentheses in matchers

+Adding additional parentheses is not required and provides more readability if it is not used:

+Avoid: `it { should eq(value) }`
+Use: `it { should eq value }`

+The exception are matchers that require additional arguments or named arguments.

 ## Controls

-### 4. Do not wrap controls in conditional statements
+### 5. Do not wrap controls in conditional statements

 Reason: This will create dynamic profiles whose controls depend on the execution.
 The problem here is that we cannot render the profile or provide its information before scanning a system.
 We want to be able to inform users of the contents of their profiles before they run them.
 It is valid to skip controls that are not necessary for a system, as long as you do it via `only_if` conditions.
 Ruby's internal conditionals will hide parts of the profile to static analysis and should thus be avoided.